Philippe Suchard

-Philippe Suchard (9 October 1797 – 14 January 1884) was a Swiss chocolatier, industrialist and entrepreneur.
-He founded Chocolat Suchard in 1826.
+Philippe Suchard (9 October 1797 – 14 January 1884) was a Swiss chocolatier, industrialist and entrepreneur who founded Chocolat Suchard in 1826.

 Early life

-Suchard was born on 9 October 1797, in Boudry, to Louise Sophie Dubey and Guillaume Suchard, an innkeeper.
+Suchard was born on 9 October 1797 in Boudry, in the Principality of Neuchâtel (now the Swiss canton of Neuchâtel), to Louise Sophie Dubey and Guillaume Suchard, an innkeeper.
 He started as an apprentice in his brother Frédéric's Konditorei in Bern around 1803, and was an associate in the business between 1815 and 1823.
 In 1824, Suchard left Switzerland to visit the United States, later writing a book about his travels, and in 1825 he opened a confectioner's business in Neuchâtel.

 Chocolat Suchard

 In 1826, Suchard opened the factory of Chocolat Suchard in Serrières, a neighborhood of Neuchâtel.
 He used hydropower of the nearby river to run the mills in his two-man factory.
 Suchard used a grinding mill consisting of a heated granite plate, and several granite rollers moving forwards and backwards.
 This design, the melanger, is still used to grind cocoa paste.

 Chocolate was not cheap or a product for everybody.
 Suchard struggled financially early in his career as a chocolatier.
 His success came in 1842, with a bulk order from Frederick William IV, king of Prussia, who was also the prince of Neuchâtel.
 This triggered a boom and soon his chocolates won prizes at the London Great Exhibition of 1851 and the Paris Universal Exposition of 1855.

 By the end of the 19th century, Suchard had become the largest chocolate producer.

 After Philippe's death in 1884 in Neuchâtel, his daughter Eugénie Suchard and her husband Carl Russ-Suchard, took over the functioning of his factory.

 Carl Russ-Suchard opened the first Suchard factory abroad in 1880 in Lörrach, Germany.